gmac/sass-thematic/README.md

 ## Thanks

-This toolkit would be impossible without the hard work of [@tonyganch](https://github.com/tonyganch) on the [gonzales-pe](https://github.com/tonyganch/gonzales-pe) lexer, which provides the core structure for intelligently dismantling Sass files.
+This toolkit would be impossible without the hard work of [@tonyganch](https://github.com/tonyganch) on the [gonzales-pe](https://github.com/tonyganch/gonzales-pe) lexer, which provides the framework for intelligently dismantling Sass.

 Lovingly crafted at [Vox Media](http://voxmedia.com). <img src="http://fonts.voxmedia.com/emoji/voxmedia.png" alt="" width="15" height="15">